 He was pulling down parts in feature films such as The Road to Wellville, The Englishman Who Went Up a Hill But Came Down a Mountain, Con Air, This is My Father, and October 22.

 When Deep Space Nine ended in 1999, Colm Meaney’s career continued strong.
 He did, though, seem to be finding roles where he portrayed the same type character.
 The prick.
 As in his Con Air role, he played the “same guy” in Mystery, Alaska.
 Not that anyone was complaining.
 It’s a role Meaney does very well.

-Hollywood continued to smile upon Colm Meaney as he bounced from TV series to TV movie to feature films.
-The Murdoch Mysteries, Law & Order: Criminal Intent, Stargate: Atlantis, and The Unit all saw Colm Meaney.
+Hollywood continued to smile upon Colm Meaney while he bounced from TV series to TV movie to feature films.
+The Murdoch Mysteries, Law & Order: Criminal Intent, Stargate: Atlantis, and The Unit all included Colm Meaney.
 He also saw time in features such as Five Fingers, The Metrosexual, The Race, Law Abiding Citizen, Get Him to the Greek, and The Perfect Stranger.

 After his success with the Star Trek franchise, Meaney found himself starring on the set of another successful TV series.
 This one was the western Hell On Wheels that lasted five seasons.

 The series starred Anson Mount (who now plays Captain Christopher Pike on Star Trek: Discovery as well as the upcoming Star Trek: Strange New Worlds) and Christopher Heyerdahl, with whom Meaney was reunited from their time together on Stargate: Atlantis.